-As a parent, we all struggle to keep our kids motivated when it comes to the tasks of daily life.
+As parents, we all struggle to keep our kids motivated when it comes to the tasks of daily life.
 Whether it’s doing their homework or simply eating their vegetables, a little extra motivation can be an effective way to encourage good habits.
 That’s where reward systems for kids can work wonders!
 The right reward can make a big difference in your children’s attitude.
-But it’s important to implement it in the right way so the rewards don’t become the prime motivation for doing the right thing!
+But it's important to implement it in the right way so the rewards don't become the prime motivation for doing the right thing!

 There are a number of good things that can come out of a reward system.
 Some of the benefits include:

 Alongside the reward system benefits, there are some downsides parents should be aware of when implementing them.
 While good behavior and work is important, it has to come from the right place!